 Aligner System: our team of specialists will print and label each aligner tray and package the items into our Aligner Patient Tray Kit.
 This includes a patient take home guide and bag they can use throughout treatment.
 Once the Patient Tray Kit has been assembled, it is returned to your office ready to use.
 After the initial placement of the aligners, your patient will switch out their aligner trays every 2 weeks.
 You will set up adjustment appointments every 2-4 weeks, depending on the patient and treatment plan.
 You can use the last aligner tray to order removable retainers for your patient from Six Month Smiles.

 Clear Braces System: our lab specialists fabricates your custom indirect bonding tray, making bonding the braces to the patient's teeth remarkably easy, efficient and stress-free.
 The bonding trays, appropriate tooth-colored wires, ties, and other needed materials are packaged into our Patient Tray Kit.
 When the patient comes in for their braces-on appointment, the Patient Tray Kit is retrieved and the process begins.
 After the braces on appointment, the patient is seen every 4 weeks, for a simple adjustment visit.
 Once the teeth are in the final position, the braces are easily removed and adequate retention is provided.
 The patient is able to enjoy a smile that looks great and no longer makes them feel self-conscious.
 Our system is safe, straight-forward and patient focused.

 The average case is completed in 6 months.
 However, the window of time is generally 6-10 months.
 The two primary reasons for these short treatment times are:

-It is highly improbable that short term orthodontics will cause problems with the temporomandibular joint.
+It is highly improbable that guided orthodontics will cause problems with the temporomandibular joint.

 When I hear this question, I think back to the question posed by Dr. Barry Glassman: